An Infeasible-Point Subgradient Method Using Adaptive Approximate Projections: Introduction

-One particularly attractive situation in which the approach works is the case when~$\X$ is an affine space, i.e., defined by a linear equation system.
+One particularly attractive situation in which the approach works is the case where~$\X$ is an affine space, i.e., defined by a linear equation system.
 Then one can use a truncated iterative method, e.g., a conjugate gradient (CG) approach, to obtain an adaptive approximate projection.
 We have observed that often only a few steps (2 or 3) of the CG-procedure are needed to obtain a practically convergent method.

-In this paper, we focus on the investigation of convergence properties of a general variant of the projected subgradient method which relies on such approximate projections.
-We study conditions on the step sizes and on the accuracy requirements~$\varepsilon_k$ (in each iteration) in order to achieve convergence of the sequence of iterates to an optimal point, or at least convergence of the function values to the optimum.
+In this paper, we focus on the investigation of convergence properties of a general variant of the projected subgradient method which relies on such adaptive approximate projections.
+We study conditions on the step sizes and on the accuracy requirements~$\varepsilon_k$ (in each iteration~$k$) in order to achieve convergence of the sequence of iterates to an optimal point, or at least convergence of the function values to the optimum.
 We investigate two variants of the algorithm.
-In the first one, the sequence $(\alpha_k)$ of step sizes forms a divergent but square-summable series ($\sum \alpha_k = \infty$, $\sum\alpha_k^2 < \infty$), and is given a priori.
+In the first one, the sequence $(\alpha_k)$ of step sizes forms a divergent but square-summable series ($\sum \alpha_k = \infty$, $\sum\alpha_k^2 < \infty$) and is given a priori.
 The second variant uses dynamic step sizes which depend on the difference of the current function value to a constant \emph{target value} that estimates the optimal value.

-The main difference of the resulting algorithms to the standard method is the fact that iterates can be infeasible, i.e., are not necessarily contained in~$\X$.
+A crucial difference of the resulting algorithms to the standard method is the fact that iterates can be infeasible, i.e., are not necessarily contained in~$\X$.
 We thus call the algorithm of this paper \emph{infeasible-point subgradient algorithm} (ISA).
 As a consequence, the objective function values of the iterates might be smaller than the optimum, which requires a non-standard analysis; see the proofs in Section~\ref{sect:proofs} for details.

-The work in this paper can be seen as a first step towards the analysis of optimization methods for nonsmooth problems that use adaptive approximate projections.
-The results provide an explanation for the observed convergence in practice, indicating that projected subgradient methods are in a sense robust to inexact projections.
+Moreover, we always assume that~$X$ is strictly contained in the interior of the domain~$\dom f$ of~$f$.
+Note that this excludes the case $X = \dom f$, where our algorithm cannot be applied.
+Furthermore, we assume that every iterate lies in~$\dom f$, since otherwise no first-order information is available.
+This is automatically fulfilled if~$\dom f$ is the whole space, or it can be ensured by requiring that the accuracies~$\varepsilon_k$ are small enough; cf. also Part~4 of Remark~\ref{rem:ISA_conv_over}.